How To Do Breaststroke Arms

 Now add your arm technique to the rest of the stroke...

-Learnt how to do breaststroke arms?
-Now the arms have to be coordinated with the leg kick and breathing techniques.
+Now you know how to do breaststroke arms, the arms have to be coordinated with the leg kick and breathing techniques.
 My book 'How To Swim Breaststroke' gives you all the tips and practical drills you will need to make your breaststroke a complete swimming stroke.
+Discover over 20 exercises that take each separate part of breaststroke and help you focus in and fine-tune it.
+Then take all the parts, put the whole stroke together and swim like a pro!

-Click below to instantly download your copy to you computer, tablet or mobile device.
-Or click here for more information
+Click here for more information, or click below to instantly download your copy to you computer, tablet or mobile device today!

 add to cart